-This exponent is smaller than the one in (\ref{salberger-equation}) for $d=4$ and $d=5$, thus improving the known bound in this case.
+This exponent is smaller than the one in (\ref{salberger-equation}) for $d=4$ and $d=5$, thereby improving the known bound in these cases.

 Another advantage of our method is that it works over any number field, so we obtain the same bound for every choice of $K$.
-In the proof of Theorem \ref{main-result}, we use a bound for the number of rational points of bounded height in an integral projective curve of a given degree.
-Over $\Q$, this bound is due to Salberger (\cite[Theorem 0.11]{salberger}).
-To obtain our result for any number field $K$, we use a generalization of Salberger's bound due to Paredes and Sasyk (\cite[Theorem 1.8]{paredes}).
-However, notice that we use the height $H_K$ of the field $K$, while in \cite{paredes} they use the absolute height $H=H_K^{1/[K\colon \Q]}$.
+To do this, we use results of Paredes and Sasyk (\cite{paredes}) and Glas and Hochfilzer (\cite{glas-hochfilzer}).
+However, notice that we use the height $H_K$ of the field $K$, while in \cite{paredes} they use the absolute height $H=H_K^{1/[K:\Q]}$.